googlefonts/specimen-skeleton/README.md

 - In HTML/CSS, use the `.variable-support` element to commuicate when variable fonts aren't supported.
 - Add `.animates` class to all elements that animate (and need to pause when outside viewport).

+## Development

+1. Make sure the [required Ruby version](./.ruby-version) is installed on your system.
+2. Run `bundle install` from the root of the repository.
+3. Run `bundle exec jekyll serve` from the root of the repository to start a local development server.

 ## Components

 The boilerplate has some basic components you can base your specimen site on: